djordjevic-milan/sample-task/README.md

 Error: [ERROR] Clone *.vdi and *.vmdk to VM folder: exit status 1
 ```

-This is most probobly specific to focal image that creates two disks which virtual box sometimes dont' handle very well.
+This is most probobly specific to focal image that creates two disks which virtual box in some cases do not handle very well.
 https://github.com/terra-farm/terraform-provider-virtualbox/issues/33

 > [!TIP]